 There are leafy greens like kale, spinach, and collard greens.
 We also have cruciferous vegetables like broccoli, cauliflower, and brussels sprouts.

 Another category is fruit vegetables like avocado, eggplant, and pumpkin.
-Gourds and squashes are also a category like a butternut squash and acorn squash
+Gourds and squashes are also a category like butternut squash and acorn squash

 Mushrooms (technically fungus, not vegetables)